 - By 1899, Kuwait became a British protectorate due to severe threats from the Ottoman Empire.
 They signed the Anglo-Kuwaiti Agreement of 1899 in India between the British government and Sheikh Mubarak Al Sabah.

 - Kuwait is also famous due to its efficiency in pearl trading.
 However, due to the discovery of the cultivation of artificial pearls and the worldwide economic depression, Kuwait’s economy collapsed.
 Furthermore, Ibn Saud of Saudi Arabia imposed a trade block against the country due to territorial disputes.
 Due to British interference, the Uqair Protocol of 1922 was signed which defined the territorial borders between Saudi Arabia, Iraq, and Kuwait.

-- By 1930s, Kuwait’s economy boomed due to the discovery of oil.
+- By the 1930s, Kuwait’s economy boomed due to the discovery of oil.
 It became the largest oil exporter in West Asia by 1953, but still shared revenues with British oil companies.
 The Kuwaiti government only gained full control in the oil industry in 1976.

 - Following the Iraq-Iran War, Kuwait was invaded by Saddam Hussein’s Iraq in 1990.
 The occupation ended in 1991 after the United States intervened through its military forces.

 - Kuwait is the first Persian Gulf Arab country to gain its independence and promulgated its constitution in 1962.